 Once you’ve added half the oil and achieved a thick, stable consistency, mix the apple cider vinegar and rice vinegar in a small bowl.
 Gradually add half of this vinegar mixture along the walls of the bowl, whisking in the same manner as you did with the oil.
 The vinegar adds tanginess and helps stabilize the emulsion.

-After incorporating half the vinegar, continue whisking and gradually add the remaining oil, following the same technique as before.
+Once you’ve added half the vinegar, keep going with the same careful approach.
+Slowly pour in the rest of the oil, right along the edge of the bowl, and whisk it all up at the same time.
 When all the oil is incorporated, add the remaining vinegar mixture in the same way and whisk until fully combined.

 Add salt, sugar, white pepper, MSG (if using), and lemon juice.